 traffic that is generated by the VM interface.

-—Use a dedicated Internet provider connection,
+—Use a dedicated Internet provider connection, such

-that there is no access from this connection to internal servers/hosts.
+there is no access from this connection to internal servers/hosts.

 Although this is a simple solution, traffic generated by the malware

 out the VM interface will not be logged unless you place a firewall